-A date coding error that resulted in a costly product recall was the catalyst for Sykes House Farm to embark on a search for a more reliable solution for coding sleeves for packs of bacon, sausages and burgers.
+A date coding error that resulted in a costly product recall was the catalyst for Sykes House Farm to search for a more reliable sleeve coding solution for their packs of sausages, bacon and burgers.

 “We wanted to remove the margin for human error with a machine on which the codes are generated via software, whilst at the same time increasing the speed of the coding operation to keep pace with our growing retail business,” says Robert Smith, managing director of the third generation family business.

 But finding the right coder was far less straightforward than he expected.

 “A lot of companies use online ink jet coders to apply date codes.
 We couldn’t do that because with each order, the design of the sleeve is different and the coding area is in a different position.
 On bacon, for example, the use-by date tends to be on the back of the pack whereas on sausages it is usually on the front of the pack,” explains Robert.

 After a two year search, which resulted in just one “astronomical” quote, in 2016, Sykes House Farm finally found Rotech, a Hertfordshire specialist in coding, marking and feeding systems.
 Rotech’s recommendation - the RF Lite - came in at a far more realistic £7000, supplied complete with a thermal inkjet printer.

 “From then on, it was pretty straightforward.
 We told Rotech what we wanted and sent them samples of our sleeves; they then came up with a solution - the RF Lite - and offered us a free on-site demonstration,” recalls Robert.

 The RF-Lite is an entry-level carton and sleeve coding system that is ideal for food packers and processors who are looking to make the step-up from a manual coding operation.